Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 The initial model can be estimated with the protocol `reliontomo - 3D initial model`.
 The input will be the extracted 3D pseudo-subtomogram at bin 6 from the previous step.

-- **Number of VDAM mini-batches**: 70.
+- **Number of VDAM mini-batches**: 70 large dataset, 30 small dataset.
 This is the number of iterations to be carried out.
 - **Regularization parameter**: 4.
 It goes from 0 to 4.
 Values close to 4 put more strenght on the data.
-- **Circular Mask diameter**: 500 A. A good value is to set the protein diameter
+- **Circular Mask diameter**: 350 A. A good value is to set the protein diameter
 - **Symmetry group**: C6.
 In this case the protein has C6 symmetry.
 For initial volumes a C1 symmetry is recommended.
 - **Prior width on tilt angle**: 10. degrees.
 It defines the prior on the tilt to be estimated
 ![relionInitialModel](figures/relionInitialModel.png)